Relationships and Health Education ("RHE")

 In Emotional Well-Being, children will learn about likes, dislikes and self-acceptance.
 They will learn how to describe different feelings, both good and bad.
 Finally through a real world example, children will learn that actions have consequences; that when we make mistakes we should say sorry and ask for forgiveness.

 In Life Cycles children will explore the natural human cycle of life, focusing on what children can remember about their development so far and what they know will happen as they get older.
+Children will also recall changes that came with starting school and identify changes to come – learning that they can cope with change.
+This is underpinned by the religious understanding that growing up is part of God’s plan for our lives and that we are loved by Him at every life stage.

 In Personal Relationships children will expand their vocabulary by applying names to different family/friend relationships, consider positive/negative behaviour in relationships and learn to look to Jesus as their role model for a good friend.
 Children will learn to resolve conflict and the importance of asking for forgiveness.

-In Keeping Safe, children learn practical ways to stay safe inside and out, about bodily privacy (including the NSPCC PANTS message that ‘privates are private’) and the importance of talking to their ‘special people’ if anything troubles them.
+In Keeping Safe. children learn practical ways to stay safe inside and out, about bodily privacy (including the NSPCC PANTS message that ‘privates are private’) and the importance of talking to their ‘special people’ if anything troubles them.
 Children will also learn about medicine safety and the people who help us in emergencies

 In Living in the Wider World, children will understand the responsibilities they have to people, places and the planet now and increasingly as they get older.